Calgary is fortunate to have 150 public off-leash areas in our multi-use parks for Calgarians and their dogs to enjoy.

 - No dogs are allowed in Inglewood Bird Sanctuary and Inglewood Wildlands, or off of the pathways in the Weaselhead Natural Environment Park, in order to protect sensitive wildlife habitat.

-- For more details on key rules for pet owners, please view this summary of Animal & Bylaw Services' dog and cat bylaws.
-For in-depth information, please view the Responsible Pet Ownership Bylaw.
+- For more details on key rules for pet owners, please visit the Responsible Pet Ownership Bylaw.

 Taking your dog on Calgary's pathways